SirHamburger/ArtifactOfDoom/README.md

 You can also reach me in Discord (Sir Hamburger#8447)

 ## Patchnotes
+### Version 2.0.5
+- Fix for new version
+- Change calculation of gained items

 ### Version 2.0.4
 Reupload since I uploaded a wrong manifest